CyberMiles/cosmosvalidators/gaia-2/README.md

 ## Set up Gaia CLI for gaia-2

-First backup your `.cosmos-gaia-cli` directory if there is one.
-You want to keep your `.cosmos-gaia-cli/keys` where your existing account keys are stored.
+First backup your `.cosmos-gaia-2-cli` directory if there is one.
+You want to keep your `.cosmos-gaia-2-cli/keys` where your existing account keys are stored.

 Initialize your `gaia client` utility to the testnet.

 ```
-gaia client init --chain-id=gaia-2 --node=tcp://gaia-2-node0.testnets.interblock.io:46657
+gaia client init --chain-id=gaia-2 --node=tcp://gaia-2-node0.testnets.interblock.io:46657 --home=/home/user/.cosmos-gaia-2-cli
 ```

-You can now copy back your old keys into `.cosmos-gaia-cli/keys` or create new ones.
+You can now copy back your old keys into `.cosmos-gaia-2-cli/keys` or create new ones.
 Some of those accounts should have a lot of coins to give out.

 ```
 $ gaia client keys new mytest